nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `help`

 ### Onboarding guide
-The user will be prompted to take a quick tour of the ContacX's basic functions via a series of step-by-step instructions on the first run of the program.
+When you run the program for the first time, you will be prompted to take a quick tour of the ContacX's basic functions guided through a series of step-by-step instructions.

 Example of instructions:
 * Input command
 ![](images/OnboardingCommand.png)